glodb/websays/README.md

 - **responses**: Handles HTTP responses and defines response codes.

 ### tests
-- This folder can be used for storing test cases and test-related files, ensuring the reliability of the application.
+- This folder is used for storing test cases and test-related files, ensuring the reliability of the application.

 ## Project Overview